Top of the pageCheck Your Symptoms

 - Macular degeneration.

-- Trouble adjusting your vision when entering a dark room.
+- Trouble adjusting your vision when you enter a dark room.

 - Trouble focusing on close or faraway objects.